dhamotharang/cosmic-mdt/README.md

 ## Bugs

-You can report any bug [here](https://github.com/dev-caspertheghost/snaily-cadv3/issues)
+You can report any bug [here](https://github.com/WhitigolProd/cosmic-mdt/issues)

 ## Features

-**Features list has been moved to the [SnailyCAD wiki](https://github.com/WhitigolProd/cosmic-mdt/wiki/%E2%9C%A8-Features)**
+**Features list has been moved to the [Cosmic MDT wiki](https://github.com/WhitigolProd/cosmic-mdt/wiki/%E2%9C%A8-Features)**

-## Supporting SnailyCAD
+## Supporting Cosmic MDT

 All stars/forks are appreciated! ⚡

 Feel free to open a pull request with a new feature and issues for fixes!

-Made with ❤️ and TypeScript!
+Made with ❤️ and TypeScript, by Whitigol Web Design for Cosmic Systems!

 ## License